Women with low response to IVF cycles

 Egg donation

-When multiple IVF cycles have been cancelled due to poor ovarian response, the best option for the patient is egg donation.
-Donors are young, healthy women who donate their eggs to another woman (the recipient).
-The donor’s eggs are fertilised using the husband’s sperm in the laboratory.
 When the patient is of advanced reproductive age, egg donation is the first-line treatment.
-It should be remembered that the quality of the eggs decreases as the woman grows older.
-So, for this reason, for a woman aged 43-44 years and older, the only option to become a mother may be to use eggs from a young donor.
+We must not forget that the quality of eggs decreases as the woman ages.
+So, for this reason, for a woman aged 43-44 and above, the only option to become a mother may be to use eggs from a young donor.

 Treatment costs for women with low response rates (PORs)

-Another issue that arises in cases of poor ovarian response relates to the economic impact of multiple IVF cycles.
-This is why choosing the right treatment option is crucial to make it as affordable as possible.
+Another issue that arises in cases of poor ovarian response is related to the financial impact of multiple IVF cycles.

 Treatment costs for women with low response rates (PORs)

-Another issue that arises in cases of poor ovarian response relates to the economic impact of multiple IVF cycles.
-This is why choosing the right treatment option is crucial to make it as affordable as possible.
+Another issue that arises in cases of poor ovarian response is related to the financial impact of multiple IVF cycles.

 Frequently asked questions